 BiographyClaudia Persico is an assistant professor in the Department of Public Administration and Policy in the School of Public Affairs at American University (formerly, the University of Wisconsin-Madison).
 She has a PhD in Human Development and Social Policy.
-Her research interests include education inequality and policy, early childhood education, causes of low performance among urban children, and socioeconomic disparities in health.
+Her research interests include education inequality and policy, early childhood education, causes of low performance among low income children, and socioeconomic disparities in health.
 Prior to attending Northwestern University, Claudia worked as a research assistant studying the neurobiology of autism in the Department of Anatomy and Neurobiology at the Boston University School of Medicine.
 Claudia has also worked at several nonprofits, including The Autism Research Foundation and Strive Tutoring.

 - 2014 - Society, Biology and Health Fellowship